 I'm not as fit as I could be, but I'm in pretty good shape.
 I can't help but think, if whooping cough did this to me, what could it do to a baby, a child, or a senior citizen?

-Posted: August, 2005 with permission, Santa Barabara Independent
+Posted: August 2005 with permission, Santa Barbara Independent

 Cheri recaps her family's experience with the whooping cough in her column in the Santa Barbara Daily Sound about immunization.
-She also talks about her appearance on the Today Show and the Second Opinion TV show.
+She also talks about her experience through appearances on the Today Show and the Second Opinion TV show.